FatimaPillosu/Merged_Global_Pluvial_Floods_DataBase/README.md

 # Merged Global Pluvial Floods DataBase (MGPF_DB)

+## Project Description
-This Python tool merges four flood databases into one single database that contains global reports only for pluvial floods (including flash floods) for the period April 2016 - March 2017.
+This project develops a Python tool that merges four flood databases into a single database that contains global reports only for pluvial floods (including flash floods) for the period April 2016 - March 2017.

 This tool uses data wrangling methods to enhance the usability of each single database to answer the following research question: current global rainfall forecasts can be succesfully used as proxy variables to predict pluvial/flash floods?

 ## Repository Content
 1. The Python code that selects and post-processes the flood reports in four different databases, and merges them into one single database for global pluvial/flash flood reports.